-Enforcement agent: Wire Inspector; Assoc.
+Maximum fine allowed: \$300.00 Enforcement agent: Fine Schedule: Wire Inspector; Assoc.
 Wire Inspector; Assoc.
-Gas Inspector separate violation.

-Fourth and each subsequent offense - \$300.00 maximum per day.
-Each day to constitute a
+Gas Inspector First offense - Warning Second offense - \$100.00 Third offense - \$200.00 Fourth and each subsequent offense - \$300.00 maximum per day.
+Each day to constitute a separate violation.

-Section 1213.25 - REGISTRATION AND MAINTENANCE OF ABANDONED AND/OR FORECLOSED AND OR FORECLOSING PROPERTIES.
+Section 13.25 - Registration and Maintenance of Abandoned and/or Foreclosed and or Foreclosing Properties.

-- (a) Purpose; Enforcement Authority - (1) It is the purpose and intent of this bylaw to protect and preserve public safety, health, welfare and security, and the quiet enjoyment of occupants, abutters and neighbors, by: - requiring all residential property owners, including lenders, trustees and service companies, to register abandoned and/or foreclosed residential properties with the Town of Medway; and by - b. regulating the maintenance and security of abandoned and/or foreclosed residential properties to help prevent blighted and unsecured residences. - (2) The Inspector of Buildings/ Building Commissioner of the Town of Medway has enforcement authority as to this bylaw. - (b) Definitions When used in this bylaw, the following terms shall have the following meanings, unless a contrary intention clearly appears:
+(a) Purpose; Enforcement Authority

+(1) It is the purpose and intent of this bylaw to protect and preserve public safety, health, welfare and security, and the quiet enjoyment of occupants, abutters and neighbors, by:

+- a. requiring all residential property owners, including lenders, trustees and service companies, to register abandoned and/or foreclosed residential properties with the Town of Medway; and by - b. regulating the maintenance and security of abandoned and/or foreclosed residential properties to help prevent blighted and unsecured residences. - (2) The Building Commissioner of the Town of Medway has enforcement authority as to this bylaw.

+(b) Definitions - When used in this bylaw, the following terms shall have the following meanings, unless a contrary intention clearly appears: